Peter Lovesey: Bibliography

 Lovesey's novels and stories mainly fall into the category of entertaining puzzlers in the "Golden Age" tradition of mystery writing.

-Most of Peter Lovesey's writing has been done under his own name.
+Most of Peter Lovesey's writing was done under his own name.
 However, he did write three novels under the pen name Peter Lear.

 Sergeant Cribb novels

-Novels featuring Victorian era detective Sergeant Daniel Cribb and his assistant Constable Thackeray.
+Novels featuring Victorian-era detective Sergeant Daniel Cribb and his assistant Constable Thackeray.